PacificBiosciences/FALCON/docs/tutorial.rst

 incomplete assembly (< 900Mb).

-Running Falcon
+Running FALCON
 --------------

-I send all of my FALCON jobs to the scheduler for ease of tracking job progress.
+I send all of my ``FALCON`` jobs to the scheduler for ease of tracking job progress.
 Here is an example bash script ``run_falcon.sh`` that submits to an SGE_ cluster:

 .. code-block:: bash